How I Travel 10x Per Year With a Full Time Job

 Budgeting for Travel:

 There are all types of accommodations for every budget.
-If you’re lucky enough to be a luxury traveler or if you aren’t so lucky and can only afford a three star accommodation, understand the experience is still great.
+If you’re a luxury traveler or if your budget allows a three star accommodation, understand the experience is still great.
 I have recently been getting sponsored hotel stays but before this I was choosing my accommodations wisely according to my budget.
 There have been times where I did a mixture of both high and low end stays.
 I’ve stayed in a more luxury accommodation for 2 nights and the rest in an average accommodation just so I can get a taste of the luxury life.
 I also recommend Airbnb as it can be significantly cheaper.
 I stayed in a nice Airbnb in Malaysia where two nights cost me $100USD!
 (See my blog on Malaysia).
 If you don’t have much to spend, there are also some nice and safe hostels out there that are pretty popular.
 Always remember to thoroughly read reviews before booking any accommodation.

 Local Trips Count: